-Enterprise lending CDFIs lend to SMEs that have fallen through the cracks, to help them to protect and create jobs, boost productivity, foster inclusive growth and facilitate enterprise creation.
-They are key strategic partners for the government and the British Business Bank, delivering the Coronavirus Business Interruption Loan Scheme (CBILS), the essential Start Up Loan scheme, and the Northern Powerhouse, Midlands Engine and Cornwall and Isles of Scilly Investment Funds, which each address structural regional imbalances through their expertise and specialised nature.
+CDFIs are key strategic partners for the government and the British Business Bank.
+They deliver the Coronavirus Business Interruption Loan Scheme (CBILS), the essential Start Up Loan scheme, and the Northern Powerhouse, Midlands Engine and Cornwall and Isles of Scilly Investment Funds, which each address structural regional imbalances through their expertise and specialised nature.